NeleSchallenberg/chat-app/README.md

 -   Sign in at Google Firebase
 -   Create a new project
 -   Inside the project, create a Firestore Database
--   At 'Settings' -> 'General' -> 'Your apps' -> 'Firestore for Web' generate your configuration object.
+-   At 'Settings' -> 'General' -> 'Your apps' -> 'Firestore for Web' generate your configuration object
 -   In the `App.js` file replace the `firebaseConfig` variable with the configuration info from your own Firestore database
 -   Run `npx expo install` and then `npx expo start`